richardzyx/node-microservice/README.md

 *This package is tested and stable.
-THe performance is great in production for over two months.
+The performance is great in production for over two months.
 More extensive testings are welcomed!*